Is Grammarly Worth It for College Students?

 For example, elderly is now a word that’s better left in the past.
 The terms older adults and older people are better choices (source).

 If you’d like to up your proofreading game, you may be interested in this article on Om Proofreading: “What to Check When Proofreading Your Work (15 Basic Items).”
+You can use this article as a checklist when proofreading your prose.

 I hope your future writing endeavors are fulfilling and enjoyable!